frncsdrk/avatar/README.md

 ## Logs

-The service logs in `./log` into a combined log with all messages and an error log.
+The service uses a preconfigured log directory and logs into a combined log with all messages and an error log.
+For the development environment the default directory is `./log` and for production it is `/var/log/avatar`.
 Additionally, if the service is not running in production mode all messages get logged to the console.

 ## Development